parsiya/eslinter/docs/configuration.md

 extension is loaded again.

 * `number-of-linting-threads`: Number of concurrent thread beautifying and linting JavaScript.
 This is the most expensive operation.
-By default the value of this key is `3`.
+By default, the value of this key is `3`.
 Note that you can also stop processing using the `Process` toggle button in the extension interface.
 * `number-of-request-threads`: Every request and response is processed in a separate thread.
 This element controls the number of concurrent request and response processing threads.